Skip to main content

 Action Taken on 35 of 51 Recommendations to Date

-The Financial Industry Regulatory Authority (FINRA) today released a status report on the recommendations made in the FINRA Dispute Resolution Task Force’s Final Report issued in December 2015.
-In July 2014, FINRA had formed a 13-member task force composed of individuals representing a broad range of interests in securities dispute resolution to consider possible enhancements to its arbitration and mediation forum.
-FINRA released an interim status report in October 2016 and today’s report sets forth further progress made to date.
-FINRA has discussed all of the task force recommendations with the National Arbitration and Mediation Committee (NAMC).
-FINRA has taken action on 35 of the 51 recommendations; 16 are pending.
+The Financial Industry Regulatory Authority today released a status report on the recommendations made in the Dispute Resolution Task Force’s Final Report issued in December 2015.
+In July 2014, a 13-member task force composed of individuals representing a broad range of interests in securities dispute resolution was formed to consider possible enhancements to its arbitration and mediation forum.
+The task force undertook a comprehensive analysis of the existing processes, seeking insights from stakeholders across the industry.
+After extensive discussions and evaluations, the task force compiled a list of recommendations aimed at enhancing the arbitration process, ensuring that it remains effective and equitable for all parties involved.
+An interim status report was released in October 2016, and today’s report sets forth further progress made to date.
+The task force recommendations were discussed with the National Arbitration and Mediation Committee (NAMC).
+Action has been taken on 35 of the 51 recommendations; 16 are pending, indicating a proactive approach to modernizing dispute resolution in the industry.

-Robert Cook, FINRA’s President and CEO, said, “We are very pleased to report that we have already implemented many of the task force’s recommendations, and we are diligently responding to the remaining recommendations.
-Many of the recommendations we are putting in place are meaningful changes that will position the forum to better serve all parties involved.
-The NAMC and FINRA staff are doing an effective job of comprehensively reviewing and promptly taking action on the recommendations.”
+Robert Cook, the President and CEO, stated, “We are very pleased to report that we have already implemented many of the task force’s recommendations, and we are diligently responding to the remaining recommendations.
+The implementation of these recommendations is not merely a procedural exercise; it reflects our commitment to continuous improvement in our services.
+Many of the recommendations we are putting in place are meaningful changes that will position the forum to better serve all parties involved, enhancing the overall user experience in arbitration.
+The NAMC and staff are doing an effective job of comprehensively reviewing and promptly taking action on the recommendations, ensuring that the changes align with our mission to uphold investor protection and market integrity.

-FINRA commenced the rulemaking process on six of the recommendations.
-Of those, the SEC has already approved two proposals related to the number of public arbitrators on lists and motions to dismiss; there are four proposals in various stages in the rulemaking process, including a proposal addressing the task force recommendation to develop an intermediate form of adjudication for small claims.
+The rulemaking process commenced on six of the recommendations.
+Of those, the SEC has already approved two proposals related to the number of public arbitrators on lists and motions to dismiss.
+The introduction of these proposals aims to streamline processes and improve the efficiency of arbitration.
+There are four proposals in various stages in the rulemaking process, including a proposal addressing the task force recommendation to develop an intermediate form of adjudication for small claims, which is particularly important given the increasing number of cases involving lower monetary thresholds.
+This intermediate form aims to provide a more accessible and less intimidating avenue for individuals with smaller claims to seek resolution.

-The task force’s recommendations were reviewed by the NAMC, FINRA’s standing Board advisory committee, which recommended items to implement immediately, items that would require further discussion and items that may not be feasible.
+The task force’s recommendations were reviewed by the NAMC, the standing Board advisory committee, which recommended items to implement immediately, items that would require further discussion, and items that may not be feasible.
+This thorough review process underscores a commitment to a balanced approach to reform, ensuring that all recommendations are carefully considered within the context of their potential impact on the arbitration landscape.

-FINRA, the Financial Industry Regulatory Authority, regulates securities firms doing business in the United States.
-FINRA is dedicated to investor protection and market integrity through effective and efficient regulation and complementary compliance and technology-based services.
-FINRA touches virtually every aspect of the securities business – from registering and educating all industry participants to examining securities firms, writing rules, enforcing those rules and the federal securities laws, and informing and educating the investing public.
-In addition, FINRA provides surveillance and other regulatory services for equities and options markets, as well as trade reporting and other industry utilities.
-FINRA also administers the largest dispute resolution forum for investors and firms.
-For more information, please visit www.finra.org.
+It touches virtually every aspect of the securities business – from registering and educating all industry participants to examining securities firms, writing rules, enforcing those rules and the federal securities laws, and informing and educating the investing public.
+In addition, it provides surveillance and other regulatory services for equities and options markets, as well as trade reporting and other industry utilities.
+It also administers the largest dispute resolution forum for investors and firms, making it a vital component of the financial ecosystem.